Senior Lecturer, Rhetoric

 PhD Rhetoric and Composition, The Catholic University of America

-Teaching interests: Style, classical rhetoric, visual rhetoric, and the rhetoric of space/place, and the digital Revolution
+Teaching interests: Classical rhetoric, visual rhetoric, rhetoric of space/place, and the digital Revolution

-‘Think Small’: 1960s Print Ads and the World of Mad Men” Chapter 14 of the 2012 book Lucky Strikes and a Three Martini Lunch: Thinking about Televisions Mad Men.
-Editors Danielle Stern, Jimmie Manning, and Jennifer C. Dunn.
+Second Edition. “’Think Small’: 1960s Print Ads and the World of Mad Men.”
+Lucky Strikes and a Three-Martini Lunch: Thinking About Television’s Mad Men.
+Ed.
+Danielle M. Stern, Jimmie Manning, and Jennifer C. Dunn.
 Newcastle upon Tyne: Cambridge Scholars Publishing: 2015.
 192-209.
 Print.

 “Revisiting Imitation Pedagogies in Composition Studies from a Girardian Perspective.”
 Contagion: Journal of Violence, Mimesis and Culture (Spring 2011).

 “Twentieth-Century American Advertising and the Sacred.”
 Reconstruction: Studies in Contemporary Culture (Fall 2010).

 “Searching for the “New” on Newbury: The Transformation of Space and Self.”
 Queen: A Journal of Rhetoric and Power (Fall 2009).

 Untitled review of The Language of Democracy: Political Rhetoric in the United States and Britain, 1790-1900 by Andrew W. Robertson, Rhetorical Review (February 2008).

 Untitled review of Woodrow Wilson and the Lost World of the Oratorical Statesman by Robert Alexander Kraig, Rhetorical Review (Spring 2007).

 “René Girard and the Rhetoric of Consumption.”
 Contagion: Journal of Violence, Mimesis and Culture (Fall 2006).